Skip to content

 Refund charged SMS

 Charged SMS messages that have successfully been captured are eligible for refunds.
 Sending charged SMS messages requires special account setup and permissions.
-You will not immediately know if the refund is successful, this info will be send to your callback URL, or will be visible through the SMS log on your backend when updated.
+You will not immediately know if the refund is successful, but this info will be sent to your callback URL or will be visible through the SMS log on your backend when updated.

 POST /rest/refund

-Only charged SMS messages with charge status capture, can be refunded.
+Only charged SMS messages with charge status CAPTURED can be refunded.

 Request JSON Object: